dacharyc/dcwebsite/content/posts/2023-11-08-hackathon-part-2.md

 After some minor hiccups with authenticating to my endpoint, everything just worked!

 With the setup done, I could finally get into the meat of my hackathon project - making [MongoDB Charts](https://www.mongodb.com/docs/charts/) to make it easy for my team to visualize the data I loaded into Atlas.
-Check it out in Part 3 of this series, coming soon!
+Check it out in [Part 3](https://dacharycarey.com/2023/11/15/hackathon-part-3/) of this series.